 Colleen Hardwick, BA’83, is the CEO and founder of PlaceSpeak, a company that connects people’s online identities with their residential addresses so that they can voice their opinions electronically in a wide variety of forums.
 The company most recently hosted the 2012 Urban Futures Survey (UFS) – PlaceSpeak uses geo-verification to identify what census tract each respondent is coming from.
 The UFS is the third iteration of a UBC-led longitudinal data survey used to gauge how the opinions of Metro Vancouverites change over time.
 The first survey was spearheaded by Colleen’s father, UBC professor Walter G. Hardwick, in 1973 and the second was completed in 1990.
 The survey will allow communities to forecast and anticipate the needs and desires of the Lower Mainland’s 2.1 million residents.

-On August 2, 2010, Gail Lin Joe, BEd’83, MEd’85, successfully passed her oral defense for her doctorate of education degree from Simon Fraser University with the doctoral dissertation entitled: Capturing the Practical Wisdom of Retired School Principals.
+On August 2, 2010, Gail Lin Joe, BEd’83, MEd’85, successfully passed her oral defence for her doctorate of education degree from Simon Fraser University with the doctoral dissertation entitled: Capturing the Practical Wisdom of Retired School Principals.

 In May 2012, Marjorie Simmins, BA’84, received a Master’s of Arts Research (Education) from Mount Saint Vincent University in Halifax.
 For the degree, Marjorie studied the history and current forms of memoir and included her own memoir of the past fifteen years living in the Maritimes in her thesis.
 Marjorie was raised in Vancouver and spent most of the 1990s working as a freelance writer and copy editor.
 She wrote a number of articles for Trek magazine, including her first article, “After the BA,” which was published in Trek’s predecessor, The Chronicle, in 1990.
 Her writings have been published in leading newspapers and numerous provincial and national magazines.
 Her essay, “Trips from There to Here,” a memoir published in Saturday Night magazine, won a Gold Medal at the 1994 National Magazine Awards.
 In 1997, Marjorie moved to Cape Breton and soon after married the Maritimes, or more correctly, married a Maritimer.
 She enjoys writing about the dazzling diversity of differences between Canada’s lateral coasts and embraces all things East Coast from Digby scallops to the Cape Breton Highlands.
 She refers to herself as a west coast woman whose heart has discovered that it has many homes.
 Marjorie currently teaches memoir writing in and around Halifax and is a member of the Writers Federation of Nova Scotia.